root-project/web/manual/graphics/index.md

 The parameters `x` and `y` are the marker coordinates and `marker` is the marker type.

-- Use the [TPolyMarker](https://root.cern/doc/master/classTPolyMarker.html) to create an array on N points in a 2D space.
+- Use the {% include ref class="TPolyMarker" %} to create an array on N points in a 2D space.

 At each point `x[i]`, `y[i]` a marker is drawn.

-- Use the [TAttMarker](https://root.cern/doc/master/classTAttMarker.html) class to change the attributes color, style and size of a marker.
+- Use the {% include ref class="TAttMarker" %} class to change the attributes color, style and size of a marker.

 _**Example**_